Symptoms for Detecting Knee Replacement

 - The knee prosthesis is made up of metal and plastic.
 The most common type of artificial knee prosthesis is a cemented prosthesis.
 A cemented prosthesis attaches to the bone with surgical cement.

-- Incision will be closed with stitches or surgical staples & a drain may be placed in the incision site to remove fluid.
+- Incision will be closed with stitches or surgical staples & a drain may be placed in the incision site to remove the fluid.

 - A sterile bandage or dressing will be applied.

 After the surgery, patient is kept in the recovery room for few hours.
 Patient will be hospitalised for 4-6 days.
 Mostly people recover within 12 months after the surgery, but the recovery time will differ depending on the age and overall health.
 Once the surgical part is done, your knee joint replacement surgeon may use continuous passive motion (CPM) machine to improve the early motion.
 It is used during the hospital stay and may go up to for 3 weeks following surgery.